daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-02-12-Testing-BS-SNPer-Molec-Underpinnings-WGBS.md

 View output file header

-# this feature is only in the older module of samtools
+## This feature is only in the older module of samtools

 `module load SAMtools/1.9-foss-2018b `